-All materials that come into contact with food have likely been treated with chemicals to ensure they perform their role in a safe and reliable way.
+All materials that come into contact with your food have likely been treated with chemicals to ensure they are safe and reliable.

-There are several party products which are already classed as food contact materials such as decorative and themed party plates and cutlery.
+There are several party products which are already classed as FCM, such as decorative and themed party plates and cutlery.